 I have experimented with the GMSS and can tell you firsthand that it works quite well.
 The device attaches to the tip of your tongue using a suction bulb that resembles a pacifier and rests on the outside of your lips.
 The sensation is odd at first but you will eventually become accustomed to wearing one.
 I’ve had great success with the GMSS and would recommend it as an alternative to the typical MAD.
 As for overall effectiveness, several studies have been conducted comparing the MAD to the TSD.
 The results indicated that a TSD such as the GMSS is often just as effective at controlling snoring as a MAD.

 A word of caution

 As always, it is advisable that you consult with your physician or dentist before deciding to treat a snoring issue.
-This is especially true if you have any of the above mentioned conditions.
-Evaluation for the potential use of an MAD should be completed on a case-by-case basis by a qualified medical professional.
+This is especially true if you have any of the above-mentioned conditions.
+Evaluation of the potential use of a MAD should be completed on a case-by-case basis by a qualified medical professional.
 Everyone’s situation is unique and this should be taken into consideration before moving forward with any treatment.